WISDOM TEETH

 To watch video, kindly tilt your phone to landscape mode for best viewing experience.

 An impacted wisdom tooth refers to a tooth that did not fully emerge into its ideal position.
-Most of the people experiencing this problem do not have enough space in the jaw for the wisdom tooth to erupt, thus leading it to be stuck in the jaw.
+Most people experiencing this problem do not have enough space in their jaw for the wisdom tooth to erupt, thus causing it to become stuck in the jaw.

-Food trapped is the most common problem for an impacted wisdom tooth.
-When food gets trapped around an impacted wisdom tooth and it cannot be cleaned properly, it will lead to infection and swelling in the gums.
-Pain starts to kick in and the tooth adjacent to the wisdom tooth may be affected and develop decay.
+Food impaction is the most common problem associated with an impacted wisdom tooth.
+When food becomes trapped around an impacted wisdom tooth and cannot be cleaned properly, it can lead to infection and swelling in the gums.
+Pain starts to kick in, and the tooth adjacent to the wisdom tooth may be affected and develop decay.

-If you have any above-mentioned problems with wisdom teeth, we recommend you consult a dentist and consider removing them to prevent more problems to arise in the future.
+If you experience any of the above-mentioned problems with wisdom teeth, we recommend consulting a dentist and considering their removal to prevent further complications in the future.

-Through a thorough examination conducted and X-rays taken, patients get to understand their current dental condition, and our dentists can recommend suitable treatment options.
+Through a thorough examination and X-ray radiographs, patients can gain a better understanding of their current dental condition, and our dentists can recommend suitable treatment options.

 When is the best time to remove wisdom teeth?